Friends Drift Inn Farm – Food Preservation Recipe

 More Concentrated Flavor Than Jam

-In case you are wondering, Yellow Squash and Lemon Marmalade is amazing!
+In case you are wondering, yellow squash lemon marmalade is amazing!
 Truly, I looked at Charlie like he was nuts when he suggested this recipe.
 If you could see the pile of yellow squash on the kitchen table, you would know we are desperate for innovative summer squash recipes.

 Poor Charlie has had zucchini soup, zucchini fried, zucchini stuffed, and zucchini grilled.
 He’s a good sport.
 He even made zucchini fritter pancakes, which we had for breakfast.
 (Don’t laugh, they were really good and I’ll post the recipe in a day or so) I am a walking encyclopedia of Zucchini Recipes.